7.1 Collaboration Within the Interprofessional Team Introduction

 Learning Objectives

-• Perform procedures necessary to safely admit, transfer, and/or discharge a client
+• Describe procedures used to safely admit, transfer, and/or discharge clients

-All health care students must prepare to deliberately work together in clinical practice with a common goal of building a safer, more effective, patient-centered health care system.
-The World Health Organization (WHO) defines interprofessional collaborative practice as multiple health workers from different professional backgrounds working together with patients, families, caregivers, and communities to deliver the highest quality of care.[1]
+All health care students must prepare to deliberately work together in clinical practice with a common goal of building a safer, more effective, client-centered health care system.
+The World Health Organization (WHO) defines interprofessional collaborative practice as multiple health workers from different professional backgrounds working together with clients, families, caregivers, and communities to deliver the highest quality of care.[1]

 The Interprofessional Education Collaborative (IPEC) has identified four core competencies for effective interprofessional collaborative practice.
 This chapter will review content related to these four core competencies and provide examples of how they relate to nursing.